Marjorie Taylor Greene backs Cawthorn and calls Zelensky ‘thug’ despite GOP outrage

 “Yes and yes.
 That’s an easy one,” she said, according to Politico.

-It comes after Cawthorn drew criticism from within the GOP for criticising Zelensky following Russia’s invasion of Ukraine.
+It comes after Mr Cawthorn drew criticism from within the GOP for criticising Mr Zelensky following Russia’s invasion of Ukraine.

 House Republican Minority Leader Kevin McCarthy denounced the North Carolina representative, who also accused the Ukrainian government of spreading disinformation.